How to take brilliant beach photos: 16 easy tips

 Keep it steady

 Use a tripod or practice keeping your camera steady.
 Taking photos at the beach on a windy day can be tricky.
-My advice is practice if you can.
-If you can’t practice hold tight on to your camera and stand still, moving will cause your photos to blur.
+My advice is to practice if you can.
+If you can’t practice holding tight on to your camera and standing still, moving will cause your photos to blur.
 Blurry waves can look good with editing but it’s better to get the shot right the first time rather than editing.

 Take photos of objects